 What’s wrong with this picture?

 This is a natural extension of our fear of the unknown.
 A defense mechanism.
 It tips us off that someone around us bears a sickness that we don’t want to catch, that someone is pretending to be something they’re not.
 In the realm of robotics and computer graphics, it is called the uncanny valley.
 When something comes so close to being real, but falls short in some subtle way.
-This is why mannequins and dolls are common phobias.
+This is why mannequins, dolls, and clowns are common phobias.

 So how can you leverage this in your ghost story?
-There’s the obvious, of course: characters with slightly deformed features or unnatural movements.
+There’s the obvious: characters with slightly deformed features or unnatural movements.
 Houses with strange angles.
-An unexpected behavior works as well, as is the case with the crying security guard in Boxes
+Unexpected behavior works as well.

 Then there’s the more subtle: mentioning a detail that would be innocuous anywhere else, but in this particular scenario is out of place.
 There’s nothing quite like a child’s laughter—especially coming from your basement at 3 in the morning.
 Is it really a child?
 Or something like a child?